neobourbaki/Library/database/6Y14D2JD/6Y14D2JD_a.md

 \lim_{N\to\infty} \sum_{n \leq N} x_n
 $$

-exists, and the limit is said to be the *sum* of the series.
+exists, and the limit is said to be the *sum* of the series; and *diverges* if the limit does not exist.